anthonator/dirigible/README.md

 # Dirigible

-A Ruby wrapper around the Urban Airship v3 API
+A Ruby wrapper for the Urban Airship v3 API

 ## Documentation